LevBahn/levbahn.github.io/index.md

 </p>

 <p>
   My research lies in the mathematical analysis of Partial Differential Equations(PDEs) and in numerical methods mainly machine-learning.
 Especially, my first two papers are focusing on providing the theoretical guarantee of using deep operator neural network and quasi Monte Carlo method for nonlinear PDE problems.
+The two papers dealt with the analysis of parametric PDEs with countably many parameters.
 I am also interested in PDE analysis of nonlinear eigenvalue problem.
 </p>

 <p>